 Strategic priorities Outcomes achieved 3.1.
-Raise awareness of our service and build understanding More residents are aware of our service and understand the benefits of alternative dispute resolution Improved access to the Ombudsman amongst groups that have not used our service in the past 3.2.
+Raise awareness of our service, build understanding and access hard-to-reach groups More residents are aware of our service, understand the benefits of alternative dispute resolution and access our service when they remain dissatisfied Awareness of and access to landlords' complaints procedures and the Ombudsman amongst hard-to-reach groups is improved 3.2.
 Work collaboratively with partner organisations Improved signposting to our service 3.3.
 Prepare for go-live of the Access to Information Scheme appeals service Appeals under the Access to Information Scheme are delivered on time and in a fair way